jlangch/venice/doc/readme/pdf.md

 The PDF generation workflow is built on two steps:

-1. Build the document's XHTML representation.
+1. Build the document's CSS styled XHTML representation.
 The XHTML can be easily produced by Venice's Kira template engine

 2. Generate the PDF from the XHTML